 Skills I have developed or improved while at UWS include:

-3D Asset production
+3D Asset Production

-I initially applied for the NC course at WCS believing that I had no transferrable skills that would carry over to game development, I was surprised to receive a call from the head of the department to offer me a place in the HNC level instead thanks to my previous experience in web and graphic design.
+I initially applied for the NC course at WCS believing that I had no transferrable skills that would carry over to game development, I was surprised to receive a call from the head of the department to offer me a place at HNC level instead thanks to my previous experience in web and graphic design.

 Some of the skills I developed during my time at WCS include: